grodansparadis/vscp-doc-spec/class2.level1.error.md

 ----

 ## Type=35 (0x23) - Memory error
-    VSCP_TYPE_ERROR_MEMORY
-This error message is used to indicate a memory error.
+    VSCP_TYPE_ERROR_MEMORYThis error message is used to indicate a memory error.

  | Data byte | Description                                                                                       |
  | :---------: | -----------                                                                                       |